-Tiny Life is a premature baby charity which provides a breast pump loan service for Northern Ireland mothers of ill or premature babies, they can be contacted on 028 9081 5050, further details can be found at www.tinylife.org.uk
+Tiny Life is a premature baby charity which provides a breast pump loan service for Northern Ireland mothers of ill or premature babies.
+Contact them on 028 9081 5050.
+Further details can be found at www.tinylife.org.uk

-If you wish to donate extra breastmilk contact Ann McCrea, Human Milk Bank Coordinator, WHSCT Human Milk Bank on 028 6862 8333.
+If you wish to donate extra breastmilk contact the Human Milk Bank Coordinator, WHSCT Human Milk Bank on 028 6862 8333.